 The ethers.js library provides several options which should cover the vast majority of use-cases, but also includes the necessary functions and classes for sub-classing if a more custom configuration is necessary.

-Most users should be able to simply use the Default Provider.
+Most users should use the Default Provider.

 The default provider is the safest, easiest way to begin developing on Ethereum, and it is also robust enough for use in production.